GiorgosKan/SQL-Injection-Attacks-and-Mitigation/README.md

 This environment simulates a realistic attacker workflow where web traffic is intercepted, modified, and resent to the target application.

-1. Discovering and Exploiting Basic SQL Injection
+1. Discovering and Exploiting Basic SQL Injection Vulnerability
 2. Extracting Database Structure Using UNION SQL Injection
 3. Defending Against SQL Injection with Prepared Statements